MystenLabs/sui/doc/src/explore/devnet.md

 Many improvements to the Sui DevNet are underway, such as the ability to run full nodes and use a browser-based wallet.
 See the [Sui DevNet blog post](https://medium.com/mysten-labs) announcement for full details on upcoming features.

-## Components
+## Tools

-DevNet deployment features the following components of the Sui blockchain:
+We provide the following tools for users to interact with the Sui Devnet:

 * The [Sui Wallet command line interface (CLI)](../build/wallet.md)
     * create and manage your private keys